Recipe Copyright Explained in Plain English

-One of the most asked questions I hear has to do with recipe copyright.
+One of the most asked questions I get has to do with recipe copyright.
 It’s very upsetting for food bloggers to see their work copied verbatim.
-Unfortunately, unlike photos or images, words don’t all carry the same weight when it comes to copyright.
+Unfortunately, unlike photos or images, all words don’t carry the same weight when it comes to copyright.
 Recipes are one of those areas where copyright law has a number of limitations and does not always cover a blogger’s hard work.

 Certainly, there may be ethical issues issue when a recipe is copied and not given attribution.
 And plagiarism is often brought up when people see their recipe used without credit.
 But plagiarism is not illegal and not part of copyright law.